easytarget/PrintPy2040/microPython/README.md

 This is annoying; the RP2040 micropython port does not handle multi-cpu systems properly when they have threads running on the second CPU.

 *Once the main printXIAO code is running you can interrupt the main loop by pressing **ctrl-c** in the REPL console, but this fails to fully 'soft reset' the board.*
-1) *'Crtl-c' in the repl console should be followed immediately by running `micropython.reset()` to fully reset the hardware.*
+1) *'Crtl-c' in the repl console should be followed immediately by running `machine.reset()` to fully reset the hardware.*
 2) *or Press the reset button on the XIAO board (it's tiny and hard to access, especially once the wiring is done, use a small non-conductive plastic rod to do this)*
 3) *or Force the reset by unplugging it completely from the printer and usb-c.*